olir/nutshell-communicate/README.md

 # About

-The Nutshell Communication Library is designed for network communication by using the messaging communication-style.
+The Nutshell Communication Library is designed for low-latency network communication and using the messaging communication-style, instead of remote procedure calls.
 It's a higher-level framework, where the application developer defines an application protocol by XML and code the corresponding messages and event handling.
 The library hides transport details from the developer.

-It offers a plug-in serialization from the [Kryo](https://github.com/EsotericSoftware/kryo).
-Currently it's bundled with it.
+The library us using a session layer protocol which covers authentication (client sends binary data your server has to handle), synchronized state-switching and in future it offers session-recovery (session gets "stall" while connection is down).
+The library offers also a plug-in serialization implemented by using [Kryo](https://github.com/EsotericSoftware/kryo).

+## Disclaimer

+A couple of other networking libraries exist.
+I was not satisfied with my first library written 1999, because it used many threads and was very low level.
+So the idea of the new library is to offer a high-level API including [OSI-Level 5 and 6](http://en.wikipedia.org/wiki/OSI_model) for servers that need to steady broadcast events towards many clients.

+If you need guaranteed delivery or transactions, please look out for profession messaging products that provide queuing.
+In the case you need more control over network or RPC, please take a look at [KryoNet](https://github.com/EsotericSoftware/kryonet); it may suit your needs, at least you will find there more suggestions for other libraries.

 ## Contents
 * [Installation](#installation)